Kerrialn/ci-gen/README.md

 #### Blurb
 Auto generate the configuration yaml file for continuous integration and deployment services.
 Never write a CI yaml file manually again!

-#### Generation
+#### Run process
+1. Run command `bin/ci gen`
+2. Select CI service you want to use (options based on you git config file)
-Currently generates the a basic yaml file based on your composer.json and PHPUnit tests.
+3. Currently, generates a yaml file based on your composer.json and PHPUnit tests.
 Example below:

 ```yaml
 name: 'Travis CI'